front-matter/docker-invenio-rdm/README.md

 **Database migrations**

-InvenioRDM uses Alembic for database migrations.
-To run pending migrations, use the following command, which will run the migrations in the container:
+InvenioRDM uses [Alembic](https://alembic.sqlalchemy.org/en/latest/) for database migrations.
+To run pending migrations, use the following command (which will run the migrations in the container):

 ```bash
 docker exec -it docker-invenio-rdm-web-api-1 invenio alembic upgrade heads